-Abrasive blasting is an effective method for removing paint or cleaning up an airplane’s exterior.
-However, like with any blasting project, choosing the right abrasive is perhaps the most important part, as you must consider the surface being blasted and the reason for blasting.
+Abrasive blasting is an effective method for removing coatings, corrosion or cleaning up an airplane’s parts.
+However, like with any blasting project, choosing a suitable abrasive is perhaps the most important part, as you must consider the surface being blasted and the reason for blasting.

 For aviation purposes, many blasters recommend using an abrasive on the softer side, like crushed walnut shells, corn cobs, or plastic beads.
 However, a new class of abrasives — superoxalloy — can offer significant advantages over traditional blast abrasives in many aviation and aerospace applications.

 Harsh abrasives like aluminum oxide, or garnet may negatively impact the surface being blasted.
 Using a harder abrasive helps remove layers of paint or corrosion more quickly, but there’s a risk that the underlying surface may become over-profiled or warped.

 With a softer media, the amount of energy being applied to the surface won’t be as high, and there’s less risk of damaging the material.
 However, the downside to this is that the process itself will likely not go as quickly as with a harder abrasive.

 Media like aluminum oxide, silicon carbide, and garnet are also more likely to leave embedded particles in the surface.
 Unfortunately, this can lead to quality issues or leave an undesirable texture, making it difficult to apply the proper coating.

 What’s the Best Media to Use for Airplane Parts?

 Superoxalloy abrasives are a better option for aircraft part blasting because they don’t damage the underlying material, but they still work quickly.
 This type of abrasive has been engineered through controlled formulation to create tempered non-crystalline particles that resist breakage and last through many uses.